supermemo-wiki/SuperMemo.Wiki/blogs/alexgiorev/minecraft.md

 Perhaps surprisingly, I don't equate real-life sleep with [Minecraft sleep](https://minecraft.gamepedia.com/Bed) in this analogy.
 Instead, I equate real-life sleep with an automatic process in Minecraft which, among other things, does this:
 - organizes the player's [inventory](https://minecraft.gamepedia.com/Inventory) and [chests](https://minecraft.gamepedia.com/Chest) (which can be equated with long-term memory) so that items are easy to find, possibly putting labels on the chests for even faster lookup.
 - throws away garbage items accumulated during the mining process (e.g. [dirt](https://minecraft.gamepedia.com/Dirt) collected when digging).
 The sleep process relies on [the item valuation network](#the-item-valuation-network) to decide which items are garbage and which are valuable and should therefore be kept.

-# Meta-cognitive knowledge
-In Minecraft, you can use items to create tools which make it easier to collect more items.
-For example, if you find diamonds you can use them to build a diamond [pickaxe](https://minecraft.gamepedia.com/Pickaxe) which breaks blocks much faster than an iron pickaxe, and it also lasts for longer.
-This reduces the effort and time needed to mine blocks.
-Furthermore, if you have a [Fortune](https://minecraft.gamepedia.com/Fortune) enchantment on your pickaxe, the amount of items you can extract from a single block increases.
-Remember that blocks are information and items are knowledge in this analogy.
-So what this translates to is that you can develop knowledge -- metacognitive knowledge -- which is useful in the learning process itself, it reduces the effort and time to learn and from a piece of information you may get more knowledge than you would have gotten if you didn't have those metacognitive skills.

 # TODO School